 If you leave out the bit about the "hideous" person, this is a pitch-perfect description of a Romantic hero: a radically independent dude who won't let the man tell him what to do, a kind of superhero who sets out to solve the mysteries of life.
-(If you want to hear this theory with more $10 words, check out this 1964 article.)

 And if you want more proof that Shelley may have intended the monster to be heroic, check out this description of his strength: